4rm/RUAlertbot/README.md

 #####Notes
 My testing subreddit is /r/BraveHorizon, so some scrpts might show attempts to post there instead of /r/Rutgers.
 It's a private subreddit so test posts don't show up in /u/RU_Alert_Bot's history.

+RUAlertsTwilio.py sends a request to the Twilio API every few seconds.
+It works, but is reserouce intensive and slow.
+RUAlertsTwilioWEBSERVER.py uses a webserver, but ngrok (free account) doesn't provide a static URL for the Twilio webhook.